etternagame/etterna/Docs/Crashpad.md

     ```bash
     regsvr32 msdia140.dll
     ```
-    This is a dll that is installed which Visual Studio but does not get registered to the system, so we must register it ourselves.
+    This is a DLL which is installed by Visual Studio, but does not get registered to the system, so we must register it ourselves.
 Once that line executes in an admin command prompt, `dump_syms.exe` should properly dump symbols.